We provide you with an Android demo app to showcase 3 pipelines: fiducial and natural image marker-based pipelines and a SLAM.

 button that your Qt x.x.x Android for arm64-v8a kit is well configured

-The install
+The build

 Disable step Make install and Build Android APK